RominGandhi/Student-Database-Project/README.md

 # 📘 Student Marking Application

 ## 🎯 Overview
 This **Student Marking Application** is a powerful **Excel VBA-based tool** designed to streamline student database management, perform statistical calculations, and generate detailed reports.
-Developed as part of a **400-level AI & Data Automation project** at **Wilfrid Laurier University**, this application integrates **Excel VBA and Microsoft Access** to enhance efficiency in student grading and analytics.
+Developed as part of a **200-level Data Automation project** at **Wilfrid Laurier University**, this application integrates **Excel VBA and Microsoft Access** to enhance efficiency in student grading and analytics.

 ---